Summer is on its way and we want outside more than ever before.

 - Wet your hair before going into the water.

 - Wear a swim cap or water-resistant product.

 - Rinse or cleanse your hair ASAP after swimming.

 - Deep condition more often in the summer, moisture loss can cause more issues.

 Ready?
 Set!
 GO!
-Enjoy your spring and summer!
+Enjoy your fun in the sun!

 PLEASE SHARE THIS POST WITH ALL YOUR GRAY HAIR AND BLONDE HAIR FRIENDS.
 THIS INFORMATION IS NOT WIDELY KNOWN, HELP ME CHANGE THAT.

 I hope you found this post educational and helpful.